mr-ogodo/git-hub-repo-search/README.md

-# Getting Started with Create React App
+# Getting Started with the GitHub Repo app.

 This project was Created by Ogodo Seun, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).